sinnwerkstatt/sinnwerkstatt-web/Django-livereload.md

 That's it.
 Change your Django files and the opened website will be automatically refreshed.

 # Info
-Livereloading will only work if both Grunt is running and the browser extension is connected to the server started by Grunt.
+Livereloading will only work when both Grunt is running and the browser extension is connected to the server started by Grunt.